eBay Dropshipping 2025: Starter Guide for Beginners

 This makes it a low-cost way to start an online business.
 You can list items, make sales, and earn a profit by setting a higher price than what you pay the supplier.
 However, eBay has rules for dropshipping, so it’s important to follow their policies to avoid issues.

 Now that you know what eBay dropshipping is, it’s time to get started.
-In this section, you’ll learn the key steps to set up your store, find reliable suppliers, and start making sales.
+Let’s learn the key steps to set up your store, find reliable suppliers, and start making sales.

 1. Sign up for eBay